chrisjmccormick/personal-site/_posts/2018-08-31-blue-lake-backpacking-trip.md

 [![Looking down from Sunset][sunset_view_down]][sunset_view_down]

 There's no established trail, but if you follow the creek it's not hard to pick your way up.
 It does help to have a GPS app to give you confidence, though :).
+(Note that the gps data here is for the round-trip).

 [![GPS data for hike to Sunset and back][gps_baboon_to_sunset]][gps_baboon_to_sunset]